5 Days

 Erg Chigaga → Foum Zguid

 North from the pristine dunes.
-The sand releases you slowly, reluctantly.
-M'Hamid passes—last town before nothing.
-Then the track finds Foum Zguid, an outpost at the edge of the Sahara where the road remembers how to be a road again.
+The sand releases you slowly, reluctantly — soft track giving way to rocky hammada, the camp shrinking to a point in the mirror.
+M'Hamid passes, the last town before nothing, where the tarmac starts again like a promise kept.
+Then the track finds Foum Zguid — an outpost at the edge of the Sahara where the road remembers how to be a road again.
+The café serves coffee so strong and sweet it makes your teeth ache.
+The silence of the dunes is still ringing in your ears.
+You carry sand in places you didn't know sand could reach.

 Day 4